Supporting community energy groups

 - Rural Community Energy Fund.
 We offered support to groups who wanted to apply to the Rural Community Energy Fund.
 RCEF is a £15m funding initiative to help community groups develop low-carbon energy projects in rural areas.

 - Supporting bids to the Local Energy Assessment Fund.
-CSE's services were procured by 20 community groups who were awarded funding from the Government's £10m LEAF fund.
+We supported 20 community groups who were awarded grants from the Government's £10m LEAF fund.

 Our work in Bristol & Somerset